 THE APPLICATION PROCESS

 - Is there a limit on the number of people that can apply from a single chamber/organization?
-There is no limit to how many people can apply from one organization.
+There was no limit to how many people could apply from one organization.

-- What level should a Fellow be?
-Applications range from President & CEO to Coordinator.
-The most important characteristic in the selection process is your interest in learning about the education and workforce pipeline and your commitment to applying the principles learned during the program in your community.
+- What "level" is a Fellow?
+Participants range from President & CEO to Coordinator.
+The most important characteristic in the selection process has been an interest in learning about the education and workforce pipeline and a commitment to applying the principles learned during the program in the local community.

 - I work for an economic development organization.
-Can I still apply?
-Yes, you can apply.
-However, chambers of commerce and associations will receive preference, unless the economic development organization is housed in and partnered with a local chamber.
+Am I eligible?
+Yes, though chambers of commerce and associations receive preference.

 AGENDA & SCHEDULE

-The formal agenda will be shared with participants the week of August 6th.
-An outline of the program, subject to change, is as follows:
+The formal agenda will be shared with participants directly.
+An outline of the program is as follows:

 - Wednesday, September 19 -- Early Education program runs from 12-6p